guilhemmarchand/TA-jira-service-desk-simple-addon/docs/userguide.rst

 JIRA REST API get wrapper
 =========================

-**A custom command is provided as a generic API wrapper which can be used to get information from JIRA by calling any REST endpoint availale:**
+**A custom command is provided as a generic API wrapper which can be used to get information from JIRA by calling any REST endpoint available:**

 ::